Brick Court Chambers

 • Add To Shortlisth

-He appeared in cases listed in The Lawyer’s top 20 for each of 2022 (postponed to 2023), 2017, 2015, 2013 and 2011 - PJSC Bank v Kolomoisky (2023), Holyoake v Candy (2017), Cattles Group v PriceWaterhouseCoopers LLP (2015, settled after opening submissions filed), Deutsche Bank AG v Sebastian Holdings Inc [2013] EWHC 3463, British Sky Broadcasting Limited and Others v Office of Communications [2012] CAT 20.
+He appeared in cases listed in The Lawyer’s top 20 for each of 2025, 2023, 2017, 2015, 2013 and 2011 – NMC Ltd v Ernst & Young (2025), PJSC Bank v Kolomoisky (2023), Holyoake v Candy (2017), Cattles Group v PriceWaterhouseCoopers LLP (2015), Deutsche Bank AG v Sebastian Holdings Inc [2013] EWHC 3463, British Sky Broadcasting Limited and Others v Office of Communications [2012] CAT 20.
 He has a breadth of experience across wide ranging commercial fields, including banking and company law, fraud, auditors’ and solicitors’ professional negligence, insurance/reinsurance and confidential information.

 Recent reported cases include: